Ebbsfleet, Thanet

 Ebbsfleet is a hamlet near Ramsgate, Kent, at the head of Pegwell Bay.
 Historically it was a peninsula on the southern coast of the Isle of Thanet, marking the eastern end of the Wantsum Channel that separated Thanet from the Kentish mainland.
 It is in the civil parish of Minster-in-Thanet.

-Pegwell Bay is a natural harbour on the part of the coast nearest to the Continent, and consequently, Ebbsfleet was the focus of three important arrivals in English history: Julius Caesar’s first invasion of England in 54 BC, then Hengist and Horsa in 449 AD, said to have led the Anglo-Saxons in their conquest of Britain; and lastly Augustine of Canterbury in 597 AD, who converted much of England to Christianity.
+Pegwell Bay is a natural harbour on the part of the coast nearest to the Continent, and consequently, Ebbsfleet was the focus of three important arrivals in English history: Julius Caesar’s first invasion of England, in 54 BC; then Hengist and Horsa, said to have led the Anglo-Saxons in their conquest of Britain, in AD 449; and, lastly, Augustine of Canterbury, who converted much of England to Christianity, in 597.

 Ebbsfleet is the titular see of the Bishop of Ebbsfleet, an episcopal visitor for the Province of Canterbury.

 Geography

 Ebbsfleet Lane marks the line of the peninsula today.
 The Wantsum Channel silted up and was reclaimed in the 15th century; all that remains of it is the channel of the River Stour, which enters the sea by Richborough Power Station.
 There are a couple of houses and Ebbsfleet House at Stonelees, where Ebbsfleet Lane meets the Sandwich road, and Ebbsfleet Farm on the hill behind.